-Before joining the Bar, Anna had an extensive career spanning the private and public sectors.
-This included 10 years in senior Government roles including as Chief of Staff to Ministers and the Commissioner of the Metropolitan Police Service, leading negotiations at the UN and EU for the Foreign and Commonwealth Office, supporting military operations in Afghanistan and two years as an advocate before the Immigration Tribunal.
+Anna's ten years in the public sector saw her working in a range of senior Government roles including as Private Secretary/Chief of Staff to two Defence Ministers and the Commissioner of the Metropolitan Police Service, leading negotiations at the UN and EU for the Foreign and Commonwealth Office, supporting military operations in Afghanistan and three years as an advocate before the Asylum and Immigration Tribunal.

-She also has notable experience in Business Protection matters having supported Tom Croxford QC and Alice Mayhew in the case of Forse and others (appellants) v Secarma Ltd and others (respondents) EWCA Civ 215 and advising a national financial services company on the enforceability and effect of restrictive covenants on a recent leaver.
+She also has notable experience in Business Protection matters having supported Tom Croxford QC and Alice Mayhew in the case of Forse and others v Secarma Ltd and others EWCA Civ 215 and advising a national financial services company on the enforceability and effect of restrictive covenants on a recent leaver.

-With her own experience as a director and manager spanning both the public and private sectors across a broad range of industries which include financial services, professional services, defence, national infrastructure, energy, real estate and natural resources.
-As a result, she is able to bring a level of insight and pragmatism much valued by her clients.
+Anna's experience as a Director and manager spans the public and private sectors across a broad range of industries which include financial services, professional services, defence, national infrastructure, energy, real estate and natural resources.
+As a result, she is able to bring a level of insight, commercial acumen and pragmatism much valued by her clients.

 She is a member of ELBA and ELA.

 Drawing upon her background in financial services, Anna is able to advise on the full range of conduct and remuneration issues, the SMCR and regulatory references.
 Further, her extensive employment practice allows her to work seamlessly across both disciplines.